 Step 1 : Eligibility

 Teachers either train on a dedicated four-year undergraduate course or take a one-year postgraduate course following the completion of their degree.
+A list of universities can be found in our FAQ section.
 You need to decide which of these routes suits you best.
 You’ll also have to decide whether you want to teach at primary school level or in secondary schools.